pacoorozco/ssham/README.md

 ## How to test SSH Access Manager

-This will create several [Docker](https://www.docker.com/) containers to implement all SSHAM needings.
+This will create several [Docker](https://www.docker.com/) containers to implement all SSHAM needs.
 A web server and a database server.

 Prior this installation, you **need to have installed** this software: